This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 How Grapes Nutrition Helps Boost Health, Including Your Brain

-They’re fun to eat with their round shape and unique texture — not to mention their sweetness combined with a bit of tart flavor — but what are the benefits of eating grapes?
+We all know how delicious and versatile grapes are, used to make wine, raisins and grapeseed oil (among other grape products).
+They’re fun to eat with their round shape and unique texture, not to mention their sweetness combined with a bit of tart flavor, and it’s pretty easy to take advantage of the benefits of grapes nutrition.

 These delicious fruits are associated with health benefits including helping protect against a number of age-related diseases.
 Not only might grapes help reduce obesity, type 2 diabetes and cancer risk, but they’ve also been shown to potentially help extend life.